diversen/simple-linear-regression/README.md

 # simple-regression-line

+In statistics, a regression line is a line that best describes the behavior of a set of data.
+In other words, it’s a line that best fits the trend of a given data.

 Calculate a very simple regression line from bivariate data.

 This function uses the 'equation of the least-squares line'